maxckelly/sitter_app/README.md

 ## ERD
 ![ERD](app/assets/images/readme/ERD.png)
 ## High-level Components
 - Active Record: Active record is the transpile of SQL into Ruby.
+It is responsible for representing business data and logic.
-- Form Helpers
+- Form Helpers: The forms in applications are essential for collecting data in an efficient way.
+I used form helpers a lot inside my application to collect data for `meetings`, `parents`, `payments` `users` and finally `sitters`.
+There are a varierty of forms which you can use, I choice to use mainly the `form_with` to display my forms.
+I also put these into partials do help replicate them around the site without repeating myself.
-- Active Storage
+- Active Storage: Active storage facilitates the uploading of files such as images, documents to be stored in the cloud.
+The cloud storage I went with was Amazon S3.
+However there are other services out there such as Google Cloud etc...
-- Devise
+- Devise: Devise is a high level gem which is used to authenticate and sign up users to the application this can also be included with email confirmation using Mailgun or Google.
+In Sitter I have implemented the Google email authentication allowing the user to confirm their email before they can log into the site.
-- Stripe
+- Stripe: Stripe is the payment platform which allows the users to make secure and easy payments to each other.
+This can be from an 'escrow marketplace' to a simple checkout.
+I implemented this into the payments table allowing the sitter to propose a payment and the parent then pay.

 ## Third Party Services